Created with Sketch. Created with Sketch.

 • Retention of talent – with the benefits of CoPs to employees mentioned above, retaining top talent is easy.

-• Keeping ahead – all these empower an organisation and keep them abreast of the competition.
+• Keeping ahead – all these empower an organization and keep them abreast of the competition.

-While CoPs have the ability to gather knowledge across an organisation, it lacks executive power to address organisational objectives.
+While CoPs have the ability to gather knowledge across an organization, it lacks executive power to address organizational objectives.
 These limitations are due to the independent nature and voluntary participation of CoPs.

-Thus, there has to be certain methods or guidelines for tacit knowledge to be transmitted.
+Thus, there have to be certain methods or guidelines for tacit knowledge to be transmitted.

 Aligning CoP with Your Organisational Objective: Guidelines